epam/edp-install/docs/user-guide/add-library.md

 # Add Library

-Portal helps to create, clone and import a library and add it to the environment.
-It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins/Tekton.
+EDP Portal allows you to create a library, clone an existing repository with the library to your Version Control System (VCS), or using an external repository and importing a library to the environment.
+When a library is created or cloned, the system automatically generates a corresponding repository within the integrated VCS.

-To add a library, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon in the lower-right corner of the screen).
+To add a library, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon on the right side of the screen).
 Once clicked, the **Create new component** dialog will appear, then select **Library** and choose one of the strategies which will be described later in this page.
 You can create a library [in YAML](#YAML) or [via the two-step menu](#menu) in the dialog.

   !![Edit YAML](../assets/user-guide/headlamp_new_component_library.png "Create new component menu")